PenguinProMax5G/Kivy-Development-Environment/README.md

 ![](assets/screenshot-5.png)

 5. After extracting the folder, head to the `dist` folder and run `main.exe`.

+## **Mac OS & Linux**
+Currently, it doesn't support MacOS & Linux.
+Though, you can clone the repository and install the necessary dependencies but there isn't clear `dmg` or linux executable available.

+Note: If you can create the MacOS and Linux executable, that will be greatly appreciated.
+Please DM me on Discord (Pickled Egg#)

 ## **Using Kivy Development Environment**
 There are two tabs in Kivy Development Environment, they're: